 Johnson Lambert is a CPA and consulting firm that has spent 35 years building its reputation on audit quality for insurance entities, nonprofits, and ERISA-qualified benefit plans.
 Partners from the firm first ran a GenAI workshop with Provectus in 2021.

-01 The ChallengeA single financial risk audit at Johnson Lambert could run 60–80 hours.
+01 The ChallengeA single financial risk audit at Johnson Lambert could run from 60 to 80 hours.
 The significant part of that time was not spent on judgment.
 It was auditors converting PDF reports into CSV, extracting tables, and tracing values across the report corpus to check the numbers.

 “It took auditors between 60 to 80 hours to complete a single financial risk audit, which diverted time and resources away from client-facing work.” · David Fuge · CIO at Johnson Lambert

-The bottleneck was the pipe, not the people.
-The firm needed a way to remove mechanical work from the audit workflow without weakening the record of the audit.
+The bottleneck was the pipe, not the people or their judgement.
+The firm needed a way to remove manual work from the audit workflow without weakening the record of the audit.

 02 The ApproachProvectus started with discovery sessions specific to the Johnson Lambert audit methodology – not a generic workflow study.
 The team reviewed an audit firsthand: which tables matter, where tie-outs fail, what the reviewer needs to see before signing.